AbdullahAsad14/smart-supply/readme.md

 Clone the project repository from `https://github.com/abdullahasad14/smart-supply`.

-**Note**: If you face any permissions issue while running the following commands, add `sudo` at the start.
+**Note**: If you face any permission issues while running the following commands, add `sudo` at the start.

 ### ➡️ With Docker